 The comment was made by former Foreign Minister Dmitry Kuleba in an article in the Economist.
 He also mentioned the difficulties Kiev faced after US President-elect Donald Trump took office.

-Mr. Kuleba warned that Ukraine could face social unrest and even a complete "collapse" if President-elect Trump reverses the Joe Biden administration's policy of unconditional support for Kiev.
+Mr. Kuleba warned that Ukraine could face social unrest and even complete "collapse" if President-elect Trump reverses the Joe Biden administration's policy of unconditional support for Kiev.

 Former Foreign Minister Dmitry Kuleba.
 (Photo: STR)

-“If aid runs out, not only the battlefield will be in danger, but also the rear, Ukraine will completely lose its position,” said Mr. Kuleba.
+“If aid runs out, not only the battlefield will be in danger, but also in the rear, Ukraine will completely lose its position,” said Mr. Kuleba.

 Mr. Kuleba believes that the above capabilities will bring Russia the victory that the Kremlin expects, while warning that Ukraine will become a second Afghanistan.